AndrewBarba/Bluebird.swift/README.md

 - [Tablelist](https://itunes.apple.com/us/app/tablelist-a-better-night-out/id634444177)

 > Using Bluebird in production?
-Open a pull request.
+Open a pull request or an issue.

 ## Usage